mschmitt/shocpp/README.md

 - Known obstacles to operation with more than one charger:
   - *shocpp-command* has no facility to route a request to a specific charger/shocpp process.

+## Compatibility

+- Tested on go-eCharger Gemini **only**.
+- Verified working with Firmware 59.4:
+  - Authentication set to "Cloud Authentication"
+  - no local RFID tags configured

 ## Requirements

 - Scripts are written in **Bash**, tested in Version > 5.1 only.